Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 judge it is not good or not accepted to the top conference over one year.

 # No papers
-- [CIKM 2020] Graph Few-shot Learning with Attribute Matching
-- [AAAI 2021] Tailoring Embedding Function to Heterogeneous Few-Shot Tasks by Global and Local Feature Adaptors
-- [AAAI 2021] Learning Intact Features by Erasing-Inpainting for Few-Shot Classification
-- [AAAI 2021] Looking Wider for Better Adaptive Representation in Few-Shot Learning
 - [AAAI 2021] Few-Shot Class-Incremental Learning via Relation Knowledge Distillation
-- [AAAI 2021] Task Cooperation for Semi-Supervised Few-Shot Learning
 - [AAAI 2021] Learning from My Friends: Few-Shot Personalized Conversation Systems via Social Networks
-- [AAAI 2021] Learning a Few-Shot Embedding Model with Contrastive Learning
-- [AAAI 2021] FL-MSRE: A Few-Shot Learning Based Approach to Multimodal Social Relation Extraction
-- [AAAI 2021] Relative and Absolute Location Embedding for Few-Shot Node Classification on Graph

 # Remain checkout
 - [ ] [CVPR 2021] Semantic Relation Reasoning for Shot-Stable Few-Shot Object Detection